smartdevicelink/sdl_evolution/proposals/NNNN-onRcStatus-allowed.md

 ## Impact on existing code

-- Mobile RPC need updated with a new parameter.
+- Mobile RPC needs to be updated with a new parameter.
 - SDL core and mobile proxy lib need updates to support this new parameter.

 ## Alternatives considered